Anantha1605/Orbit-and-Launch-Trajectory-Optimizer/README.md

 # Orbit Optimization using Reinforcement Learning

-This project aims to optimize satellite orbits using **Reinforcement Learning (RL)**, leveraging `Stable-Baselines3` (SB3) PPO algorithm + MultiInputPolicy and a custom Gymnasium environment.
+This project aims to optimize satellite orbits using **Reinforcement Learning (RL)**, leveraging `Stable-Baselines3` (SB3) PPO, and A2C algorithm + MultiInputPolicy and a custom Gymnasium environment.
 The agent learns to adjust key orbital parameters to satisfy specific mission constraints such as ground target visibility, safety buffer zones, and optimal coverage.